-AI may generate new tasks that increase revenue and not consumer utility, such as through addiction or manipulation, or in the context of production, via security attacks by malicious actors.
-What this implies is that even when AI-related new tasks increase GDP, they may not have the same positive effect on welfare.
-To capture this, let us suppose that welfare is given by $\mathcal{W} = \ln C - \ln E$, where the second term is an externality, for example from misinformation or manipulative activities, as I discuss below.
+AI may generate new tasks that increase revenue, but reduce consumer utility, such as through addiction or manipulation, or in the context of production, via security attacks by malicious actors.
+To capture this, let us suppose that welfare is given by W = C - E, where the second term is an externality, for example from misinformation or manipulative activities, as I discuss below.
 In that case, the welfare effects of new tasks generated by AI will be

-$$\frac{d\mathcal{W}}{dN} = \frac{d\ln Y}{dN} + \frac{d\ln E}{dN}.$$ (18)
+$$\frac{dW}{dN} = \frac{dY}{dN} - \frac{dE}{dN}.$$ (18)

-Although it is very difficult to ascertain the magnitude of such negative welfare effects, I argue, based on some recent studies, that they may be nontrivial.
+Although it is difficult to ascertain the magnitude of such negative welfare effects, I argue, based on some recent studies, that they may be nontrivial.
 Specifically, I use estimates on the relative magnitudes of the two terms in (18) and proxy for the magnitude of the first term by the revenues of tasks where AI can produce new bad tasks or socially harmful activities.